Are you 18 or older?

 Most feminized seeds create photoperiod weed plants, which means they enter the flowering stage once there is a time change in daylight and darkness.

-In nature, all cannabis plants are photoperiod, and they bloom when days get shorter at the summer’s end.
+In nature, all cannabis plants are photoperiod.
+They bloom when days get shorter at the summer’s end.
 But, when a human grower cultivates such plants, they remain in the vegetative phase until the grower decides to commence the flowering stage by lowering the duration of light exposure to the plant.

 When feminized seeds are grown outdoors, the most important thing is to plant them at the right time because the plants will depend on light hours changes.

-Feminized seeds are usually in the spring because it’s warm enough and there’s no frost, and they are harvested in the fall.
-Another essential aspect to consider is the climate when growing outdoors, as it greatly determines the overall quality of your harvest.
+Feminized seeds are usually planted in the spring and harvested in the fall.
+Another essential aspect to consider is the climate when growing outdoors.
+It greatly determines the overall quality of your harvest.

 Because a significant percentage of feminized seeds grow up to produce weed plants that are hybrid strains, the growing requirements of such plants can immensely vary.

-A great example is that indica dominant strains have a much quicker blooming time than sativa dominant strains.
-Indica dominant cannabis plants require 6 to 7 weeks to finish flowering, and sativa dominant strains need almost twice as long to complete their flowering phase.
+A great example is that Indica-dominant strains have a much quicker blooming time than Sativa-dominant strains.
+Indica-dominant cannabis plants require 6 to 7 weeks to finish flowering.
+Sativa-dominant strains need almost twice as long to complete their flowering phase.

-A light change that starts the flowering stage is usually done when a cannabis plant reaches a certain height, generally about one-half of the height that a plant should reach at the end of its growth.
+A light change that starts the flowering stage is usually done when a cannabis plant reaches a certain height.
+Generally, about one-half of the height a plant should reach at the end of its growth.
 Room for additional growth is left since weed plants quickly sprout during the flowering phase.

-A grower generally sets the light / dark hours to 12 hours of light and 12 hours of darkness to start the flowering stage of cannabis plants since this mimics the natural light conditions during autumn.
+A grower generally sets the light / dark hours to 12 hours of light and 12 hours of darkness to start the flowering stage of cannabis plants.
+This mimics the natural light conditions during autumn.

-Now that we’ve covered the basics behind photoperiod feminized seeds, it’s time to mention the other two capital varieties, which produce autoflowering weed plants and fast flowering seeds.
+Now that we’ve finally covered the basics behind photoperiod feminized seeds.
+It’s time to mention the other two capital varieties, which produce autoflowering weed plants and fast-flowering seeds.